When I read God's Word, I hear Him speak

 As we read about the coming of Jesus in the Old Testament, during His life on earth, and His future coming, we see the relationship of God with His saved people - His church - depicted as marriage.
 From the way Jesus saves and washes clean His bride, to the betrothal, the wedding ceremony and the establishment of the recreated Kingdom of God, we see marriage.

 Here are a few examples.
 Jesus launches His public ministry at a wedding (John 2:1-12).
 Some of His parables of the Kingdom of God use wedding ceremonies as examples (Matthew 9:14-15, 22:1-14, 25:1-13.)
 The woman’s lost coin was a bridal dowry coin, where a bride wore 10 coins worth a day’s wage each, in a headband (Luke 15:8-10).
-Solomon’s prophetic journal Song contains the intimacy of marriage while also depicting the arrival of himself (and King Jesus) as the Bridegroom (Song of Solomon 3:6-11, 4:9).
-Jesus explaining He is the way to God uses wedding visuals (John 14:1-3).
-Prior to Jesus’s physical return to earth, His marriage to His bride the church is celebrated as the Wedding Supper of the Lamb (Revelation 19:6-10).
-And the arrival of Heaven on Earth for the recreated future depicts the new Jerusalem as the Bride adorned for her Husband Jesus (Revelation 21:1-2, 9-27, 17).
-Finally, John the Baptist compares himself as the bridegroom's best man standing beside the Bridegroom (Jesus) as he claims His bride.
-(John 3:25-30)
+Solomon’s prophetic journal Song contains the intimacy of marriage while also depicting the arrival of himself (and prophetically King Jesus) as the bridegroom (Song of Solomon 3:6-11, 4:9).
+Jesus, explaining He is the way to God, uses wedding visuals (John 14:1-3).
+During the Passover, the third of four cups of wine is the Cup of Redemption; this is the last cup Jesus drank during His final Passover dinner; He seems to have negotiated the cost of the bride.
+The Cup of Redemption is presented to the bride once the bridegroom finishes negotiating the cost of the bride.
+The bridegroom brings the cup of wine and says, "This cup I offer you.
+In offering this, I offer you my life."
+The bride accepts the cup and marriage proposal, sips the wine and says, "I accept your life and in return give you mine."
+John the Baptist compares himself as the bridegroom's best man standing beside the bridegroom (Jesus) as he claims His bride (John 3:25-30).
+Prior to Jesus’s physical return to earth, His marriage to His bride the church is celebrated at the Wedding Supper of the Lamb (Revelation 19:6-10).
+Finally, the arrival of Heaven on Earth for the recreated future depicts the new Jerusalem as the Bride adorned for her Husband Jesus (Revelation 21:1-2, 9-27, 17).

 As we read the Bible, we see marriage used and depicted all through Scripture where marriage somehow reflects the identify of God Himself and His relationship with mankind.
 Perhaps marriage is more significant than we realize, approach and treat it.
-I look forward to the day when we see the realization of what marriage should be.
+I look forward to the day when we see the realization of what marriage should be; what marriage was created to be.

 Notes of Interest